Xinjiang loosens some restrictions after lockdown protests

 Police responded but no violence was known to have occurred.
 At the Yutianxia community on Saturday, an hourslong confrontation between police, residents and the Communist Party neighborhood resulted in an agreement to allow neighbors of three people who tested positive to quarantine at home rather than being taken to a government facility.

-Many in Urumqi have been locked down since August, more than three months.
-They have not been allowed to leave their homes, confined to apartments in high-rise towers.
+Many in Xinjiang have been locked down since August.
+Most have not been allowed to leave their homes, and some have reported dire conditions, including spotty food deliveries that have caused residents to go hungry.
 On Friday, the city reported 220 new cases, the vast majority of which were asymptomatic.

-One Uyghur woman who declined to be named said that she had been in her apartment since Aug.
+The Uyghur woman in Urumqi said she had been trapped in her apartment since Aug.
 8, and was not even allowed to open her window.
 On Friday, residents in her neighborhood defied the order, opening their windows and shouting in protest.
 She joined in.

 “No more lockdowns!
 No more lockdowns!” they screamed.